Climate Change

 In Brazil, we are carrying out tests on zinc concentrate transportation trucks, on loaders at the Morro Agudo mine and, in Peru, on a third-party fleet that transports concentrate from Cerro Lindo.

-Learn more about Innovation and other projects and initiatives under development.
+Learn more about Innovation and other projects and initiatives currently in development.

 Our aspiration